The Shri Ram School

-The Shri Ram School - Aravali was established in 2000 at the request of DLF Limited.
+The Shri Ram School - Aravalli was established in 2000 at the request of DLF Limited.
 It is a common campus for Pravesh Vatika (Nursery), Upvan (Kindergarten) through to Class XII.
 It is situated at the Hamilton Court Complex, DLF Phase IV, Gurgaon.

-In 2009, a new branch, "The Shriram Millennium School" was opened in Noida.
+(NOTE: TSMS is not affiliated with the main school).
 The Noida School is located in Sector-135.

-All the campuses follow a common curriculum, but the Moulsari campus follows the IB, IGCSE, and ICSE.
-It has been rated the best ICSE and ISC school for five years in a row from 2012 to 2017.
-The Special Education Needs Department was started in April 1997 to provide educational opportunities to children with special needs in smaller settings.
-Children aged four to ten years attend the Junior School at Vasant Vihar/Aravali and as they turn eleven years they move on to Senior School at Moulsari/Aravali respectively.

 Overview

-Founded by Mrs. Manju Bharat Ram in July 1988 under the aegis of SRF Ltd. and now the SRF Foundation, TSRS began with the pre-primary section, and a Form was added every year.
+Founded by Manju Bharat Ram in July 1988 under the aegis of SRF Ltd. and now the SRF Foundation, TSRS began with the pre-primary section, and a Form was added every year.

 Students are selected based on their academic and intellectual capabilities.
 It is known for a high rate of rejection and low rate of acceptance of about 4%.

-It is one of the most financially expensive Indian board schools in India and one of the only few schools that offer the IB curriculum along with an Indian board curriculum in India.